evkx/evkx.github.io/content/models/chevrolet/equinox_ev/equinox_ev_fwd/_index.md

 ## Drivetrain

 Chevrolet Equinox EV FWD has a front-wheel drive system supported by one motor on the front axle.
-The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motor used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

+### Suspension

 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 193 mm.